yinchi/cuh-resp-model/nick_todos_2025-06-05.md

 Can the distribution be overlaid on the data used to generate it

+- Done.

 Can the age distribution of admissions be displayed and manually adjusted?

 Combined with the next section, this would allow users to test interventions in silico... broaden use case...

+- Can define age groups in Step 3 for LoS fitting; however, scenarios are based on full population only
+- Can consider this in the future, e.g. for testing effect of intervention that reduces rate of incidence in specific age group only

 Is it possible to "save" parameters e.g. for a given illness, which could then be uploaded and adjusted?

+- Can download full config in last step
+- **TODO**: ability to upload and run simulation on saved config without repeating manual input steps

 # 3 LoS Modelling